geetikas34/CSC467/README.md

 # CSC467
-This is a Compilers and Interpreters Project
+This is a Compilers and Interpreters Project.
+Lab 1